KwadFan/lv_mpy_me/docs/HOWTO.md

 ## Linux

-Should be preinstalled on most Distro's, if not according to your Paketmanager install Docker.
+Should be preinstalled on most Distro's, if not according to your Paketmanager install Python.
 In my case:

         sudo pacman -S python python-pip